vsrromero/movieManiax/README.md

 ## Improvements

 I already started migrating the application to use mvc and oop.
 I will be adding more features to the application as I finish my Laravel and Node projects.
-I have not much time to code using oop and mvc, due to my work and the deadline I have to meet for my Laravel and Node projects.
+I had not much time to code using oop and mvc, due to my work and the deadline I have to meet for my Laravel and Node projects.

 ## Personal goals with this project